heggebakk/heggebakk/README.md

 ### Hi there 👋

+My name is Marie.
+I'm currently studying a masters degree in Secure an Reliable Communication at the University of Bergen.

 <!--
 **heggebakk/heggebakk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.